John Moran (composer): Early career: 1988–2000

 In 1993, Moran's trilogy opera Every Day Newt Burman (The Trilogy of Cyclic Existence) debuted at the larger Annex space at La MaMa in New York City to wide critical acclaim.
 Owing to the opera, Moran was awarded a Bessie Award.
 Moran also received a 1995 Foundation for Contemporary Arts Grants to Artists Award.

 In 1995 and 1996 his opera Matthew in The School of Life premiered at The Kitchen in New York City.
 The work featured vocals by poet Allen Ginsberg and a small part voiced by actress Julia Stiles.
 As a performer, The New York Times compared Moran with figures like Merce Cunningham and Twyla Tharp, and as a composer he received an Obie Award.
 In these later early works by Moran, one can find him expanding into work with theatrical illusions and detailed specifications regarding the works staging.
 The use of doubled performers, playing the same part were often employed in his scoring of these events, to mimic the effect of cinematic-style editing.

 At the end of this period, in 1997, his version of The Cabinet of Dr. Caligari premiered at American Repertory Theater at Harvard.
-Concerning Caligari, The Boston Globe described Moran as "a modern day Mozart", but Moran himself expressed an unhappiness with the production, as well as the work's producer Robert Brustein and its presenting partners Ridge Theater, which apparently resulted in a tense and public split with the group.
+Concerning Caligari, The Boston Globe described Moran as "a modern day Mozart", but Moran himself expressed an unhappiness with the production, as well as the work's producer Robert Brustein and its presenting partner Ridge Theater, which apparently resulted in a tense and public split with the group.
 In a 1998 New York Times article the following year, Moran claimed to have seen his staging and visual ideas appropriated by the group, while being publicly uncredited to him by the group's director Bob McGrath.
-The article itself, perhaps attempting to speak in McGrath's defense, mistakenly attributed several of Moran's theatrical techniques to McGrath (perhaps unknowingly).
 The article presented other points of view on the subject from the New York theater world of the time, but clearly marked an end to a decade of joint production by the two parties.